How to Know If Someone Is Not Right For You

 Exercising complete emotional availability involves being attentive to what is going on.

-People often ignore the good things about their mate.
-They lose track of wonderful things that happen in their relationship and they observe and remember only the negative.
+Many people often ignore the good things about their mate.
+They forget the wonderful things that happen in their relationship and they observe and remember only the negative.

 Every relationship will have difficult periods from time to time.
 Everyone has different views of the world and of events.
 We each have different habits and beliefs.
 These differences can cause insecurity in a relationship.